 The Glass Lion recognises work that implicitly or explicitly addresses issues of gender inequality or prejudice, through the conscious representation of gender in advertising.
 There are no categories for Glass.
 Work can be for any commercial or non-commercial client, regardless of the product or service being advertised, or the medium of communication.
-All entry proceeds for Glass are donated to related-charities which will be announced nearer to the festival dates.
+All entry proceeds for Glass are donated to related-charities and/or not for profit organisations and/or nongovernmental organisations the details of which will be announced nearer to the festival dates.

 Glass: The Lion for Change Sections

 A. Glass: The Lion for Change

 We recognise the power of creativity to positively impact not only businesses and brands, but also the world at large.
 This Award rewards creative work which rejects gender stereotypes and confronts prejudice and inequality by representing the gendering of individuals in a progressive or socially conscious way.

 Entries can be for any product or service and designed for any medium, but will in some way represent a shift towards more positive, progressive and gender-aware communication.

 Just answer a few simple questions about your work and The Category Picker will suggest the most appropriate places to submit your ideas.